rohitagarwal0910/LancerSquare/README.md

 # LancerSquare

-LancerSquare is a prototype for freelancing platform which stores it's data on blockchain.
+LancerSquare is a prototype of a freelancing platform which stores it's data on blockchain.
 Blockchain ensures that the data is always secure and can not be tampered with and provides a secure and integrated payment system too.

 Application deployed on Heroku at [lancersquare.herokuapp.com](https://lancersquare.herokuapp.com), currently running on Ropsten Test network.\